streamsets/datacollector-docker/README.md

 For example to run with a customized sdc.properties file, a local filsystem path to store pipelines, and statically map the default UI port you could use the following:

-`docker run -v $PWD/sdc.properties:/etc/sdc/sdc.properties:ro -v $PWD/sdc-data:/data:rw -p 18630:18630 -d streamsets/datacollector dc`
+`docker run --restart on-failure -v $PWD/sdc.properties:/etc/sdc/sdc.properties:ro -v $PWD/sdc-data:/data:rw -p 18630:18630 -d streamsets/datacollector dc`

 Creating a Data Volumes
 -----------------------